Practice without gaining mind.

 “Practice without gaining mind” reminds us to meditate without attaching to the results, without grasping for meditation experiences or states.
 It invites us to simply be present.

-The inner journey we take as meditators is not a self-improvement project; it’s not about gaining – becoming something we are not.
-It’s a process of letting go of the habits and tendencies, the conditioning, that prevents us from resting in our core of self.
-Buddhists sometimes refer to this as our essence nature; the Yogis call it the atman, the Self, being-consciousness-bliss.
-When we take a secular approach to meditation we might refer to it as simply awareness or pure awareness.
+The inner journey we take as meditators is not about gaining or becoming something we are not.
+It’s a process of letting go of the habits, tendencies, and conditioning that prevents us from being our truest self.

 When your attention is diverted to thoughts, just bring your awareness back to the breath, the mantra or whatever centering technique you’re using to concentrate your awareness.